 Log into AdWords and pull your actual trafficked keyword data from AdWords.
 To do this, go into your AdWords account and, without selecting a campaign (or selecting one, depending on how specific you want your keywords to be), click on the “Keyword Details” option.
 Then select “All”.
 This will give you a list of all the actual keywords that sent traffic to your site and not just the keywords that triggered your ads.

 After AdWords goes away for a minute and pulls the data, you should be presented with a nice list of sortable keywords This is one of the most valuable pages you will find in the AdWords interface.
-Since Google did away with providing most organic keyword data in Google Analytics, this is where you get it now.
+Since Google did away with providing most organic keyword data in Google Analytics, even using Google Tag Manager, this is where you get it now.
 Unfortunately, you have to pay for it.

 As you can see, this is pretty valuable data.
 For the purposes of this exercise, what we’re looking to do is find some keywords with a decent conversion rate and high ROI (Conversion Value/Cost).
 We need to pick 2-3 keywords that not only convert well, but match the topic/question asked in step 1 above.
 What’s even more important is that you pick keywords that you are not already ranking in first place for.
 I’ll be covering the real value of these particular keywords in my next post, so stay tuned.